talfig/Assembler/README.md

 Replace `Assembler` with the actual name of the directory if it differs.

-**5.** Run the make command to compile the project and build the assembler:
+Finally, Run the make command to compile the project and build the assembler:

 ```bash
 make